roundlabs/roundPe-sdk/README.md

 ## Getting Started

-First, We need to install the roundpe package than use those keys to access all roundpe api's
+First, We need to install the roundpe package than use those keys to access all roundpe api's.

-Instantiate the roundpe instance with x_api_key & sharedSecret.
-You can obtain the keys from the dashboard app at [Dashboard](https://app.roundpe.com/settings)

 ### Import Sdk